Keywords

 In areas with an emphasis on precision of the treatment (e.g., parts of Europe and North America), clinicians continue to be skeptical of CAT’s capacity to address complex orthodontic mechanics.
 This concern is especially prevalent in the area of surgery, where clinicians expect outcomes to be highly predictable, and are slow to embrace aligners in the absence of clearly defined protocols and long-term success rates.
 Here, traditional braces remain more common due to their lower cost and widespread familiarity.

-This is attributed to their exposure to digital workflows and CAT protocols during training, increased comfort with new technologies, and responsiveness to patient demand for esthetic and metal-free treatments.
-These clinicians are especially confident using CAT in mild to moderate adult malocclusions, where case complexity remains manageable.23
+This may be attributed to greater exposure to digital workflows and CAT protocols during training.
+Increased comfort with new technologies, and responsiveness to patient demand for esthetic and metal-free treatments.
+These clinicians are especially confident using CAT in mild to moderate adult malocclusions, where case complexity remains manageable.20

 Conversely, in parts of the Middle East and Asia, CAT use is more common among experienced clinicians.
 Here, senior practitioners often dominate surgical orthodontics, and their adoption of CAT is shaped more by clinical judgment and accumulated experience than by early exposure during training.
 Still, adoption among younger practitioners is rising, driven by evolving patient expectations, improved curriculum, and broader access to aligner systems.

-Clinician experience also directly affects treatment outcomes: those using structured case selection protocols or assessment tools like the CAT-CAT index report improved predictability and fewer refinements.38 Emerging technologies such as machine learning models that predict treatment refinement needs are poised to further assist both novice and experienced practitioners in case planning.39
+Clinician experience also directly affects treatment outcomes: those using structured case selection protocols or assessment tools like the CAT-CAT index report improved predictability and fewer refinements.37 Emerging technologies such as machine learning models that predict treatment refinement needs are poised to further assist both novice and experienced practitioners in case planning.38

 Socioeconomic factors also influence usage trends.
 In high-income countries, access to advanced 3D printing and aligner software enhances usage across age groups.
 However, in low-resource settings, cost and access barriers can limit the use of aligners, even among trained professionals.
 Multinational providers and mobile digital scanning platforms have helped expand aligner availability globally, yet disparities in access remain, particularly in underserved or rural regions.